-Description of Pollutant Sources: Pollutants of concern are nutrients, suspended solids, organic compounds (such as pesticides and chemicals used for flea and odor control), biochemical oxygen demand (BOD), and chemical oxygen demand (COD).
+Description of Pollutant Sources: Pollutants of concern are nutrients, suspended solids, organic compounds (such as pesticides and chemicals used for flea and odor control), and oxygen demanding substances (i.e., BOD and COD).

 Pollutant Control Approach: Previously, common practice was to discharge the dirty solution to the ground or to a drain connected to the stormwater drainage system between site visits.
 These practices are now illegal.
 This point must be made clear to all employees.
 Wastewater from mobile washing operations may be permitted for sanitary sewer disposal if it does not contain high concentrations of toxic materials.